Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 Calibration Matrix
 ------------------

-The calibration matrix should be a CSV in the same format as :ref:`cost matrix`.
+The calibration matrix should be a CSV in the same format as :ref:`usage/inputs:cost matrix`.
 This matrix is used during the gravity model process to adjust the impact of trips between certain zone pairs and should have positive values around 0 - 2.
-The :ref:`gravity model` section outlines the methodology where this input is used.
+The :ref:`usage/methodology:gravity model` section outlines the methodology where this input is used.

 Output Folder